 - 1. Complete a minimum of 42 graduate semester hours; - 2.
 Successfully complete all courses in the MBA core curriculum; - 3.
 Attain a minimum cumulative grade point average of 3.00 with no more than two grades of C in required coursework; - 4.
 Demonstrate competence in reading, writing, oral communication, and computational skills; - 5.
 Fulfill the residency requirement of 30 graduate semester hours; - 6.
-Satisfy all financial obligations to the University; and - 7.
-Apply for graduation in the office of Graduate Business Studies.
+Apply for graduation.

 - 1. Complete a minimum of 36 graduate semester hours in the MS program; - 2.
 Attain a minimum cumulative grade point average of 3.00 with no more than two grades of C in required coursework; - 3.
 Fulfill the residency requirement of 30 graduate semester hours; - 4.
-Satisfy all financial obligations to the University; and - 5.
-Apply for graduation in the office of Graduate Business Studies.
+Apply for graduation.